 If the job calls for project management and leadership, here’s an example of how to turn a generic duty into an impactful achievement:

-Targeted achievement: Led a team of 5 to deliver a client project 2 weeks ahead of schedule, earning client praise for efficiency and quality.
+- Targeted achievement: Led a team of five to deliver a client project two weeks ahead of schedule, earning client praise for efficiency and quality.

 Step 4: Turn Responsibilities Into Achievements